Lines of Credit vs. Credit Cards: Two Types of Revolving Credit For Your Business

 Once you’ve borrowed money, you’ll have to start paying it back.
 At this point, you’ll notice a few final differences.

 Pretty much all credit cards have a monthly repayment schedule (including both personal credit cards and business credit cards).

 Credit lines, on the other hand, can have really different payment schedules.
-Some lenders will accept monthly payments, sure, but others will require weekly or even daily payments.
+Some lenders will accept monthly payments, while others will require weekly or even daily payments.

-Typically, traditional financial institutions (banks and credit unions) will stick to monthly payments, while online lenders (a.k.a. alternative lenders) will ask for more frequency payments.
+Typically, traditional financial institutions (banks and credit unions) will stick to monthly payments, while online lenders (a.k.a. alternative lenders) will ask for more frequent payments.

 (Of course, if you make late payments or miss payments, this could end up hurting your credit score.)

 Some line-of-credit lenders report to credit bureaus, but not all.
 You can expect most traditional banks to report, but lots of online lenders (like Kabbage, for example) don’t report to credit bureaus at all―meaning you won’t get to build your credit.

 So with all that said, should you get a line of credit or a credit card?

 Line of credit: Best for larger expenses

 For big business expenses, lines of credit work better.